buswedg/dataquest/README.md

 <p>Includes:</p>
 <ul>
 <li>Use of Python to apply k-means clustering and principle component analysis to group US senators into clusters based on their voting habits.</li>
-<li>Applied Naïve Bayes theory using Scikit-learn and Python to predict whether a movie review is positive or negative given only the text of the review.</li>
+<li>Applied NaÃ¯ve Bayes theory using Scikit-learn and Python to predict whether a movie review is positive or negative given only the text of the review.</li>
 <li>Creation of counters that can represent a multiset and probability mass function (e.g. Suite), using Python.</li>
 <li>Use of Python to plot a Probability Mass Function (PMF) and analyze the differences between PMFs to explore correlations in data from the National Survey of Family Growth.</li>
 <li>Use of Euclidean Distance, the K-nearest neighbours (KNN) algorithm in Python to analyze NBA player performance data in the 2013-14 season.</li>